-"date of sequestration' means-
+"date of sequestration" means-

-- (a) the date of voluntary surrender of an estate, if accepted by the Court; or - (b) the date of provisional sequestration of an estate, if a final order of sequestration is granted by the Court;"
+- (a) the date of voluntary surrender of an estate, if accepted by the Court; or - (b) the date of provisional sequestration of an estate, if a final order of sequestration is granted by the Court;

-"'resident' means any-
+"resident" means any-

-(a) natural person who is-

-- (i) ordinarily resident in the Republic; or - (ii) not at any time during the relevant year of assessment ordinarily resident in the Republic, if that person was physically present in the Republic- - (aa) for a period or periods exceeding 91 days in aggregate during the relevant year of assessment, as well as for a period or periods exceeding 91 days in aggregate during each of the three years of assessment preceding such year of assessment; and - (bb) for a period or periods exceeding 549 days in aggregate during such three preceding years of assessment, in which case that person will be a resident with effect from the first day of that relevant year of assessment:
+- (a) natural person who is- - (i) ordinarily resident in the Republic; or - (ii) not at any time during the relevant year of assessment ordinarily resident in the Republic, if that person was physically present in the Republic- - (aa) for a period or periods exceeding 91 days in aggregate during the relevant year of assessment, as well as for a period or periods exceeding 91 days in aggregate during each of the five years of assessment preceding such year of assessment; and - (bb) for a period or periods exceeding 915 days in aggregate during such three preceding years of assessment, in which case that person will be a resident with effect from the first day of that relevant year of assessment: Provided that-

-Provided that-

-- (A) a day shall include a part of a day, but shall not include any day that a person is in transit through the Republic between two places outside the Republic and that person does not formally enter the Republic through a 'port of entry' as contemplated in section 9 (1) of the Immigration Act, 2002 (Act No. 13 of 2002), or at any other place in the case of a person authorised by the Minister of Home Affairs in terms of section 31 (2) (c) of that Act; and - (B) where a person ...; or but does not include any person who is deemed to be exclusively a resident of another country for purposes of the application of any agreement entered into between the governments of the Republic and that other country for the avoidance of double taxation;"
+(A) a day shall include a part of a day, but shall not include any day that a person is in transit through the Republic between two places outside the Republic and that person does not formally enter (B)

+- the Republic through a "port of entry" as contemplated in section 9(1) of the Immigration Act, 2002 (Act No. 13 of 2002), or at any other place as may be permitted by the Director General of the Department of Home Affairs or the Minister of Home Affairs in terms of that Act; and where a person who is a resident in terms of this subparagraph is physically outside the Republic for a continuous period of at least 330 full days immediately after the day on which such person ceases to be physically present in the Republic, such person shall be deemed not to have been a president from the day on which such person so ceased to be physically present in the Republic; - (b) person (other than a natural person) ... but does not include any person who is deemed to be exclusively a resident of another country for purposes of the application of any agreement entered into between the governments of the Republic and that other country for the avoidance of double taxation;"